Dasarathi

 Dasarathi Krishnamacharya (22 July 1925 – 5 November 1987), popularly known as Dasarathi, was an Indian Telugu poet and writer.
 He held the titles Abhyudhaya Kavi and Kalaprapurna.
 He was awarded the Sahitya Akademi Award for his poetic work Timiramto Samaram in 1974.
 Dasarathi also served as the Aasthana Kavi of the Government of Andhra Pradesh.

 Early life

 Dasarathi was born on 22 July 1925 in a middle-class Vaishnava Brahmin family.
 His native village, Chinnaguduru, is in the Maripeda Mandal of Mahabubabad district.
 He was an orthodox, yet discreet, Vaishnava devotee and an erudite scholar of Indian Puranas, with proficiency in Telugu, Sanskrit, and Tamil.
 Dasarathi completed his matriculation at the Khammam Government High School but left higher education to participate in the movement against the autocratic Nizam rule in the Hyderabad Kingdom.

 Career

 Activism

-As a volunteer in the left-wing Andhra Mahashaba movement, Dasarathi traveled from village to village in Telangana to educate the public.
+As a volunteer in the left-wing Andhra Mahasabha movement, Dasarathi traveled from village to village in Telangana to educate the public.
 Influenced by Mahatma Gandhi and Kandukuri Veeresalingam, he aligned himself with the political left, as many of his friends were leftists and communist revolutionaries.